Visualize the learning path: an S-shaped curve.

 The "Hello, World" action is simple but powerful for a beginner.
 It avoids frustrating errors in both syntax and semantics.
 We are given the correct, error-free code, and if we follow the instructions we achieve a meaningful (yes, simple, but meaningful) outcome.
 Much later, I learned how to set up a hyperledger to implement a "Hello, World!" blockchain.
 I ran it.
 I was just as satisfied as that first, "Hello, World!" running on a TRS-80 microcomputer long again.
 Yep, I ran it several times, getting the same result every time.
 Simple pleasures.

 We can find the equivalent of "Hello, World!" in other activities, too.
-Scuba schools, cooking schools, guitar schools, and pilates all offer introductory first lessons to give people a taste of the learning opportunity, without getting stuck in technical snafus, or facing the difficult question, "What should I do?"
+Scuba schools, cooking schools, guitar schools, and pilates all offer introductory first lessons to give people a taste of the learning opportunity, without getting stuck in technical snafus or facing the difficult question, "How do I get started?"
 Good marketers know it is important to get people to use their product or service as quickly as possible and get a positive sense of accomplishment from that first experience.
 Great instructors and coaches do the same.
 "Hello, World!", or its equivalent, does this.

-What if we are planning our own learning opportunities?
+We can do the same if we are setting up our own learning journey.
 We want to understand the needs of people living in small villages in rural Thailand.
 We want to dig into the performance metrics of people working in a bank.
 These learning opportunities don't come with "Getting Started" procedures.
-Before you get too frustrated, just sit down and think: how can you create a fast, quick learning experience--a quick win?
+Before we get too frustrated, just sit down and think: how can we create a fast, quick learning experience--a quick win?
 This benefits both you and the people you are working with.
 You will get into heavy-duty research later, but first, find a simple activity that gives you and the people you are working with a quick win.
 Get moving up the S-curve.
 Crafting good "Hello, World!"-like learning experiences is a great skill for explorers.
+In fact, I do this whenever I launch a new exploration project, starting out with a simple design thinking workshop that allows people to start thinking about their situation in a guided, structured way.
+A half or full day activity is often enough to get people aligned, problem areas clearer, and excitement generated to create a momentum.
+"Hello, World."

 Now, let's take a look at our neural network learning journey.
 What would a "Hello World!" activity look like?
 If we use either of our search tools to look for something like, "first neural network for a beginner," we will quickly find many helpful, generous people out there in the digital world willing to help us.
 They will tell us that we can use something called Python, we can make it run in something called a Jupyter Notebook, and if we copy the code they give us, we can run our first neural network.
 The whole process will take us about 15 minutes.
 If our first win sparks our curiosity, we can play with our code and see how that changes the results of our neural network.
 We are learning.
 "Hello, World of neural networks!"